NicoFragale/NicoFragale.github.io/now.md

 ### University Focus 🤯​

-**Artificial Intelligence**
 **Cryptography**

 **System and Network Hacking**
-**Rust for network**

-A lot of stuff to study... so much that I am not updating with new projects... sad story :(
+**Network Programming laboratory in Rust**

 ---

 ### Personal Study 😎​

-- WiFi security and WPA vulnerabilities
-- Mobile network security considerations
-- Practical wireless experimentation
-- Cybersecurity in Satellites
+- Certified Wifi Pentesting Expert on Hack The Box
+- Certified Penetration Testing Specialist on Hack The Box
+- Hack The Box labs